hdevilbiss/novela/content/post/deploying-wordpress-on-a-shared-web-host-with-capistrano.md

 Please note that you must do this every time you boot up your computer.
 After restarting your computer, running `ssh-add -l`, will show no identities.

-To make the SSH agent start automatically, add [this code from GitHub](https://docs.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows) to the `.bashrc` or `.profile` file located at the Git installation folder; e.g., `D:\Git\etc\bash.bashrc`
+To make the SSH agent start automatically, add [this code from GitHub](https://docs.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows) to the `.bashrc` or `.profile` file located at the Git installation folder; e.g., `D:\Git\etc\bash.bashrc`.

+As I understand, the difference between the two Bash configs is that `.profile` is applicable for non-interactive shells, such as those created by Capistrano when deploying.

+On the other hand, `.bashrc` is meant for interactive shells, such as those that you manually launch using PuTTY.

 I understand that you will still need to add your key every day when you boot up.

-#### OpenSSH on Windows 10

-Per a [Stack Overflow answer](https://stackoverflow.com/a/40720527/12621376) given by user tamj0rd2, Windows 10 has an SSH agent baked into it.

-This is my preferred option because it does not require me to reboot the SSH client and re-enter my private key every time that my computer starts up.

-1. Click on the start menu icon and type in `Manage optional features` and search for `OpenSSH Client` just to confirm it's there.
-1. Click on the start menu icon and type `Services`; scroll down to `OpenSSH Authentication Agent` to make sure it's not disabled.
-1. The commands `ssh-agent` and `ssh-add` should now work within the PowerShell terminal.

 ### Lesson Learned about temporary folder